oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 - completion of a [bounty](/concepts/bounties/)
 - assorted other ways

-In the future, there will be other ways to get Mainnet Ocean Tokens.
-See the page about [Ocean Tokens](/concepts/ocean-tokens/).
+In the future, it will become possible to earn Mainnet Ocean Tokens as network rewards and in other ways.
+The [Ocean Protocol Technical Whitepaper](https://oceanprotocol.com/tech-whitepaper.pdf) explains that in more detail.